 Essential and Premium types are very similar to full users.
 However, Essential users do not have the possibility to use the service management and manufacturing functionality.
 Moreover, Essential and Premium users cannot be mixed and matched at an organizational level.

 Instead of NAV’s Limited User license, Business Central has a Team Members License.
-To find out more information about Team Members, you can read in the guide here.
+More information about Team Members in the guide.

 Changes in pricing for subscriptions licenses